 In many men, the prostate gland may continue to grow when they are in their 50s.
 This continued growth of the prostate is referred to as BPH (enlarged prostate).
-Studies show that 50% of men over the age of 50 have an enlarged prostate.
+50% of men over the age of 50 have an enlarged prostate.

 However, this problem does not raise the risk of prostate cancer.